airaria/TextPruner/README_EN.md

 ### Pipeline Pruning

-Pipeline pruning combine transformer pruning and vocabulary pruning into a single call.
+Pipeline pruning combines transformer pruning and vocabulary pruning into a single call.

 See the examples at [examples/pipeline_pruning](examples/pipeline_pruning).